My Pets

 Again, for my home automation (Jeedom), I wanted to monitor the effectiveness of backups on AWS S3.

-With this simple serverless function written in python, I can be alerted by email when there is no new backup on the target bucket (one backup by day).
+With this simple serverless function written in Python, I can be alerted by email when there is no new backup on the target bucket (one backup per day).

-Behind the scene, it’s comparing the current date with the last object on an S3 prefix.
+Behind the scenes, it compares the current date with the last object on an S3 prefix.

-Later I will add hash comparison and file size check and Telegram notifications (using bot).
+Later I will add hash comparison, file size check and Telegram notifications (using a bot).

 Link: s3-nobackup-notifier